“I will NEVER make my kids eat Brussels sprouts.”

 1 stalk of lemongrass – white part only, chopped finely

-1 tsp of Season with Spice's red chili flakes
+1 tsp of red chili flakes

 Squeeze of fresh lime juice